Specialism

 So if you have found what looks to you like a piece of brownfield land suitable for building housing on, the first thing you need to do is see whether it appears on the local register.
 If it does, then you are off to a great start.

 If it doesn’t, don’t panic.
-You might imagine that local planning authorities have an encyclopedic knowledge of land in their area and how it is used, but that isn’t always the case.
+You might imagine that local planning authorities have an encyclopedic knowledge of the land in their area and how it is used, but that isn’t always the case.
 In fact, when they are assembling the list of sites suitable for development during the making of a new local plan, they will ask the public for suggestions.

 What you will need to check is if your site is suitable for housing.
 In a lot of people’s minds, the classic brownfield site is an old factory.
 Those are hard to find these days, especially in London, but if you can secure one, you’re on to a winner, right?
 Maybe not.